joehunterdev/object-orientated-php/README.md

 ### Magic Methods 🎩

-    - There are a number of "magic" methods in PHP that are automatically called when certain events occur.
-For example, the `__construct` method is called when an object is created, and the `__toString` method is called when an object is used in a string context.
-In this course, you'll learn how to use these magic methods to add functionality to your classes.
+    - Like the `__toString` method is called when an object is used in a string context.
+    - Getters and Setters can have property names passed to get around multiple method calls

 ### Abstract Classes 📜